NCBI-Hackathons/EndoVir/doc/notes/endovir-dev.notes.md

  - Threading in EndovirTools:
     Detect aborts in threaded processes

+- Logging is still a nightmare.
+Need to add `logging` from `Python`.
 ## Remarks

  - The namespace `parser` cannot be used in own packages since